 Cece is a young girl who loses her hearing at the age of four and struggles to make friends in school who are simultaneously accepting of her “different-ness” and aware of the accommodations that she needs to be able to understand what is going on around her.

-Considering most of what I knew about the Deaf community beforehand is knowledge of how life is in the current times, it was interesting to see a depiction of life in the Deaf community during the 1970s.
+Considering most of what I knew about the Deaf community beforehand is knowledge of current times, it was interesting to see a depiction of life in the Deaf community during the 1970s.
 For example, I remember doing a report on how Marlee Matlin led the movement to make closed caption more widely available, but I didn’t even think about how this story takes place before that.
 So it caught me off guard when Cece can’t understand television shows because there are no captions.
 This adorable story exposed me to the struggles that this community dealt with before getting to where it is today.

 The best part of this story is how Cece begins to see her Phonic Ear (hearing aid) as a superpower when she realizes that the microphone her teachers are required to wear let her hear them from wherever they are in the building.
 After this, Cece becomes, El Deafo!
 Which is basically a reclamation of a term she sees used on television to insult a Deaf boy.
 Cece then starts to create fantasies of defeating villains, people who are inconsiderate to her deafness and feelings.
 When she finally meets a friend that respects her and doesn’t treat her like she’s stupid, she includes this friend, Martha, as her sidekick.
 The superhero metaphor is very cute and very crucial to self-acceptance.
 It’s perfect for the middle-grade audience this is for.